 Parasitic horsehair worms primarily target invertebrates like insects but scientists believe that the worms are increasingly becoming a concern for humans as well.
 Studies documenting the risk of horsehair worms infecting humans have been published recently and the results are more than a little disconcerting.

 If we're going to make sure that a horrifying epidemic of mind-controlling worms doesn't take over humanity, we're going to have to get to know our enemy a little better.

 A critical part of every horsehair worm's life is their eventual emergence from the host body but they can't emerge just anywhere.
 Because these worms are aquatic animals and need water to lay their eggs, they've developed an adaptation that allows them to take over their host's mind.
 It might sound like science fiction, but horsehair worms essentially "zombify" their hosts and force them to seek out water.
-Creatures that are normally skittish around damp surfaces will willingly throw themselves into the nearest creek, pond, or puddle at the command of the parasite.
+Creatures that struggle to survive underwater will willingly throw themselves into the nearest creek, pond, or puddle at the command of the parasite.

-The worms achieve this mind control affect by pumping brain altering chemicals known as neurotransmitters into their victim.
-This changes the host's behavior dramatically, even driving them suicidal.
+The worms achieve this mind control effect by pumping brain-altering chemicals known as neurotransmitters into their victim.

 It's almost impossible to tell on sight whether an animal or insect is playing host to a horsehair worm... unless the animal gets close to water.
 Then the animal will almost cannonball into the water source, prompted by the parasites that have infected its brain.